If you’re trying to build a website, you’ve probably seen people telling you that you need “web hosting” or a “web host”.

 - Secure hosting hardware and infrastructure.

-For example, Elementor Cloud Website gives you a free SSL certificate from Cloudflare so that your site’s data is always secure in transit, along with other improvements such as the ability to lock your site behind a password and secure infrastructure from Google Cloud Platform.
+For example, Elementor Hosting gives you a free SSL certificate from Cloudflare so that your site’s data is always secure in transit, along with other improvements such as the ability to lock your site behind a password and secure infrastructure from Google Cloud Platform.

-If you want to learn more about how Elementor Cloud Website’s Google Cloud infrastructure protects your site with firewalls, DDoS prevention, and other tactics, check out our post that explains cloud hosting security.
+If you want to learn more about how Elementor Hosting uses Google Cloud infrastructure to protect your site with firewalls, DDoS prevention, and other tactics, check out our post that explains cloud hosting security.

 3. Performance Optimization